BloomTech-Labs/scribble-stadium-fe/DOCUMENTATION/ROUTING.md

 - child/match-up/squad-vote - 404 page that can be implemented in the future in the happy path for the children to be able to vote on other squads potentially.

+- Gameification folder - Can be reviewed for potential future usage and any obsolete folders/ files can be removed.
+Currently unused and not connected to the application.

 ## ADMIN / DEV Routes